MakeSchool-Tutorials/Node-Rotten-Potatoes/P02-Adding-MongoDB/content.md

 ```bash
 $ mongod # SHORT FOR "MONGO DAEMON"
 ```

+Once you turn on mongod you can close the terminal tab you used to do that.

 The command `mongod` should start MongoDB and now it will be accessible from your web server.
 Let's configure express to write to MongoDB using the npm library `mongoose`.